whitneyburton/portfolios/students/1806-front/chris-chateau/template.md

 ## Areas of Emphasis

 To develop a strong basis in HTML and CSS while improving my rudimentary understanding of JavaScript.
-I also hope to develop relationships in my time at Turing in order to build a network of contancts in the tech community.
+I also hope to develop relationships in my time at Turing in order to build a network of contacts in the tech community.

 ## Rubric Scores